Pungyeon/clean-go-article/README.md

 A controversial aspect of Go is the addition of `nil`.
 This value corresponds to the value `NULL` in C and is essentially an uninitialised pointer.
 We've already seen some of the problems that `nil` can cause, but to sum up: Things break when you try to access methods or properties of a `nil` value.
 Thus, it's recommended to avoid returning a  `nil` value when possible.
 This way, the users of our code are less likely to accidentally access `nil` values.

 There are other scenarios in which it is common to find `nil` values that can cause some unnecessary pain.
-As an example, the incorrect initialisation of a `struct` can lead to the `struct` containing `nil` properties.
-If accessed, they will cause a panic.
-An example of this can be seen below:
+An example of this is incorrectly initialising a `struct` (as in the example below), which can lead to it containing `nil` properties.
+If accessed, those `nil`s will cause a panic.

 ```go
 type App struct {